-- Develop SSL technologies based on white LEDs that are longer lasting, more energyefficient, and cost-competitive compared to traditional lighting technologies. - Competitively select an Industry Alliance to represent participants that are private, for-profit firms that, as a group, are broadly representative of United States solid-state lighting research, development, infrastructure, and manufacturing expertise. - Carry out the research activities of the Next Generation Lighting Initiative through competitively awarded grants to researchers, including Industry Alliance participants, National Laboratories, and research institutions. - Solicit comments to identify SSL research, needs, and progress.
+- Competitively select an Industry Alliance to represent participants that are private, for-profit firms that, as a group, are broadly representative of United States solid-state lighting research, development, infrastructure, and manufacturing expertise. - Carry out the research activities of the Next Generation Lighting Initiative through competitively awarded grants to researchers, including Industry Alliance participants, National Laboratories, and research institutions. - Solicit comments to identify SSL research, needs, and progress.
 Develop roadmaps in consultation with the industry alliance. - Manage an on-going development, demonstration, and commercial application program for the Next Generation Lighting Initiative through competitively selected awards.
-The Secretary may give preference to participants of the Industry Alliance.
+The Secretary may give preference to participants of the Industry Alliance